-The opening conference—and the project at large—convenes a cross-disciplinary crew of artists, curators, philosophers, anthropologists and the like, who cooperate as collaboratives in wound up urban contexts.
+The conferences and the project as a whole brought together a cross-disciplinary group of artists, curators, philosophers, anthropologists and the like, who cooperated as collaboratives in wound up urban contexts.

 Draft is a project conceived by Gitanjali Dang, Khanabadosh, Mumbai, and Christoph Schenker, Institute for Contemporary Art Research IFCAR, Zurich University of the Arts ZHdK.

 Head of IFCAR Institute for Contemporary Art Research, Zurich

 Phone: +41 43 446 6101